zqhang/MTGFLOW/README.md

 ## Test
-We provide the pretained model.
+We provide the pretained model of MTGFlow.

 For example, testing for WADI
 ```sh